nicholasjackson/pi-gpio-project/README.md

-# Building a GPIO based Raspberry Pi project
+# Building a GPIO based Raspberry Pi project controllable from Google Assistant
+In this project we are going to build a small project for the Raspberry Pi which allows us to control some LEDs using Google Assistant, the

 Go allows you to compile an application for multiple languages from a single source.
 For the first part of this tutorial we will be working in a Linux environment.
 The first step is to create the `main.go` application entry point, let's create that file in the current folder.